Health Benefits of Cinnamon

 Cinnamon Essential Oil

 Cinnamon is also a beneficial essential oil.
-As such it is used for:
+As such, it is used for the following conditions:

 • Low blood pressure